Social Learning and Your Financial Institution

 Incorporating Social Learning into Your Training

-Since this social learning relies on observation or direct instructions, things like interactivity, shared documents, video conferencing, performance simulation, microlearning, and live instructor-led training are all important components for a successful training program.
-If your online learning partner doesn't offer these tools, and you feel social learning should be a priority, it might be time to reconsider the platforms you use.
+Because social learning relies on observation and shared experience, elements like interactivity, shared documents, video conferencing, performance simulation, microlearning, and live instructor-led training are all important components of a successful training program.
+If your online learning partner doesn’t offer these tools and you feel social learning should be a priority, it might be time to reconsider the platforms you use.

-Incorporating social learning into your financial institution can impact its recruiting, onboarding, training, and talent development.
-One of the most positive by-products, however, is it can help support and encourage an overall learning culture and continuous training.
-This translates into ensuring your staff only spends enough time to learn exactly what they need, with only minimal interruption to their daily workflow.
-On-demand and just-in-time training will help accomplish this.
+Incorporating social learning into your financial institution can positively impact recruiting, onboarding, training, and talent development.
+One of its most valuable by-products is that it supports and encourages an overall learning culture and continuous development.
+This also means ensuring staff spends only the time genuinely needed to learn what matters — with minimal interruption to their daily workflow.
+On-demand knowledge makes this possible, giving employees accurate answers and targeted learning exactly when they need it, rather than waiting for the next scheduled training event.

 Creating a Social Learning Environment